nager/Nager.PublicSuffix/README.md

 Nager.PublicSuffix
 ==========
 The TLD proliferation makes it difficult to check whether domain names are valid.
 This project uses the rules of publicsuffix.org, a list of known public domain suffixes (TLD) to validate and split domains into three the parts (TLD, domain, subdomain).
 The validation rules are loaded directly from https://publicsuffix.org.
+The List is maintained here [publicsuffix list - GitHub](https://github.com/publicsuffix/list)

+For example, if you use Dmarc for e-mail security, it is very important to know what the main domain is.

 A domain name has 3 major parts: